AliBaheri/alibaheri.github.io/_news/announcement_41.md

 ---
 layout: post
-date: 2025-02-28 07:59:00-0400
+date: 2025-05-20 07:59:00-0400
 inline: true
 ---
-**[paper]** Our paper titled "WAVE: Wasserstein Adaptive Value Estimation for Actor-Critic Reinforcement Learning" has been accepted by the 2025 Learning for Dynamics & Control Conference (L4DC)!
+**[paper]** Our paper titled [Multi-Fidelity Temporal Reasoning: A Stratified Logic for Cross-Scale System Specifications](https://www.mdpi.com/2813-0405/3/2/5) has been accepted by Logics!